-Therefore $f$ is a homeomorphism between $L$ equipped with natural topology and $(\R,\tau^d)$.
+Therefore, $f$ is a homeomorphism between $L$ equipped with {the} natural topology and $(\R,\tau^d)$.
 This proves that $(\R,\tau^d)$ is metrizable.
-Since $L$ obviously is not homeomorphic to real line with standard topology, we have that $\tau$ and $\tau^d$ are both metrizable in non-homeomorphic ways. \end{example}
+Since $L$ obviously is not homeomorphic to {the} real line with standard topology, we have that $\tau$ and $\tau^d$ are both metrizable in non-homeomorphic ways. \end{example}

-This example leaves us with an open question, whether some simple conditions under which topology $\tau^d$ is metrizable can be stated.
-The results which answer similar question in the case of convergence-based topology can be found in \cite{CJT1, WAW} as well as in some of the references therein.
+This example leaves us with the open question whether there exist some simple conditions under which topology $\tau^d$ is metrizable.
+The results which answer a similar question in the case of convergence-based topology can be found in \cite{CJT1, WAW} as well as in some of the references therein.